TheUIDev/theuidev.github.io/_posts/2017-10-10-es6-fat-arrow-functions.md

 In ES5, ```bind()``` or ```var that = this;``` are necessary as functions create their own ```this```.
 We need to store the parent ```this``` in a variable that can be referenced in the callback or take care of binding ourselves.
 However, in ES6, Arrows instead bind ```this``` to the immediate enclosing lexical scope.
 Much better, right!
 These arrow functions seem so much more natural.

 This concludes this blog post of ES6 Arrow functions or the Fat Arrow functions.
 Make sure you start using it right away!
-YOu don't have to go to your code base and start converting functions immediately, but atleast start using this new syntax for all the new functions that you will write from here on.
+Y0u don't have to go to your code base and start converting functions immediately, but at least start using this new syntax for all the new functions that you will write from here on.

-I know I am joining the band wagon really late and definitely am not one of the early addopters, but there definitely would be atlest one person I would be able to help with this post apart from the future me! &#128512;
+I know I am joining the band wagon really late and definitely am not one of the early adopters, but there definitely would be at lest one person I would be able to help with this post apart from the future me! &#128512;

 Stay tuned for more posts on ES6 and things that I will keep learning.
 For those who have followed this blog of mine, from it's early days, you will see a lot more posts!
 Until next time - have fun with the fat arrow functions!